 There are many easy ways to access Bath;

 - How to reach Bath by car – There is a connection for Bath off of the M4 motorway if you heading here from London.
 Then, follow the country roads down to the city.
 From Bristol, you can be in Bath in 20 minutes.

 - How to reach Bath by train – From London Paddington, you can get a train straight to Bath Spa train station in ninety minutes .
 From Bristol it’s only twelve minutes!
 See the National Rail website for a schedule and prices.

 - How to reach Bath by bus – This is a budget option and it may take longer but from London you can get the coach to Bath for less than £5.
 See their website for more information.

 There are so many historic and luxurious properties which can be your home away from home in Bath for the night.
 The Bird in Bath is a great choice, a boutique, colourful hotel right in the heart of the city centre with free parking.

 As soon as I walked in, I fell in love with the spectacular bright decor inside.
 My spacious bedroom had a comfy double bed with a spectacular view of Bath Abbey, Bath hills and beyond.

 My favourite part was the bathroom which came fit with a rose gold bath tub!
 A steamy dip in here with some bubbles was calling my name after a stormy rainy day in the city.

 Their Roost Restaurant serves up a hearty buffet breakfast in the morning including The Bird full English which was just the ticket for all that walking.
-I would highly recommend them and you can see their website to book here.
+I would highly recommend them.

 The history of Jane Austen in Bath